Exploring universal and non-universal regimes of trimers from three-body interactions in one-dimensional lattices: Abstract

 \section{Abstract}

-We investigate the formation of trimers in an infinite one-dimensional lattice model with single-particle hopping $t$ and hard-core two-body $U$ and three-body $V$ interactions of relevance to Rydberg atoms and polar molecules.
+We investigate the formation of trimers in an infinite one-dimensional lattice model of \btext{hard-core particles} with single-particle hopping $t$ and and \btext{nearest-neighbour two-body $U$ and three-body $V$} interactions of relevance to Rydberg atoms and polar molecules.
 For sufficiently attractive $U\leq-2t$ and positive $V>0$ a large trimer is stabilized, which persists as $V\rightarrow \infty$, while both attractive $U\leq0$ and $V\leq0$ bind a small trimer.
-Surprisingly, the excited state above this small trimer is also bound and has a large extent; its behavior as $V\rightarrow -\infty$ resembles that of the large ground-state trimer.
+The excited state above this small trimer is also bound and has a large extent; its behavior as $V\rightarrow -\infty$ resembles that of the large ground-state trimer. \btext{These large bound states appear to admit a continuum description.
+Furthermore, we find that in the limit $V>>t$, $U<-2t$ the bound-state behavior qualitatively evolves with larger $|U|$ from a state described by the scattering of three far separated particles to a state of a compact dimer scattering with a single particle.}